Installation Guide - System Requirements for AlmaLinux OS

-This document describes the system requirements for your cPanel & WHM installation in a AlmaLinux server.
-You can install cPanel & WHM in AlmaLinux version 8.
+This document describes the system requirements for your cPanel & WHM installation on an AlmaLinux OS server.
+You can install cPanel & WHM on AlmaLinux OS version 8.

 This document lists the minimum requirements to install cPanel & WHM.
-An AlmaLinux server that meets only these requirements may not function properly, especially when the server runs certain high demand functions.
+An AlmaLinux OS server that meets only these requirements may not function properly, especially when the server runs certain high-demand functions.

 You must log in to the server as the